nermina86/gooddeeds-support/README.md

 Privacy
 -------
-GoodDeeds does not collect personal information beyond what is required for app functionality.
+Kindness Tracker does not collect personal information beyond what is required for app functionality.
 For full details, see the Privacy Policy: [LINK TO PRIVACY POLICY]

 Developer